wisniax/raptor_ws/README.md

 > Copy your public ssh files to .devcontainer/public_keys.d \
 > **Note!** Do this step before building the container or rebuild after!

+## Generate TLS keys and certificates for Mosquitto
+A helper script is included, which allows to easily generate a CA, server certificate and server keys for Mosquitto; it also automatically sets the correct file permissions and ownership, and copies the files into the right locations. `openssl` package and sudo access are required to run this script.
+The syntax is as follows:
+`./mqtt_certs_gen.sh <CA Common Name> <Server SAN>` where `CA Common Name` should be a name which identifies the Certificate Authority, and `Server SAN` should be the IP address by which clients should be able to reach the MQTT broker (`mosquitto` is already included for in-docker access).
+Example:
+`./mqtt_certs_gen.sh RaptorsCA 192.168.1.20`

+**Beware that a production setup definitely requires a more thorough SSL configuration than this script can provide!**

 ## Start the container
 `docker compose up -d`

+**If mosquitto healthcheck fails - see next section below.**

+## Generate MQTT credentials file for Mosquitto
+This repository ships with an empty mosquitto_passwd file, which makes Mosquitto **reject all** MQTT username and password combinations.
+To set the username and password for MQTT, one can use the following command (while the container is running):
+`docker compose exec mosquitto mosquitto_passwd -b -c /mosquitto/mosquitto_passwd <username> <password>` e.g.
+`docker compose exec mosquitto mosquitto_passwd -b -c /mosquitto/mosquitto_passwd raptors changeme` (warnings about ownership and permissions can be ignored).
+Then, the `mosquitto` container needs to be restarted.

+**Remember to set the correct MQTT username+password in docker-compose.yml (healthcheck) and in mqtt_bridge.
+The pre-defined values in both those places are `raptors`/`changeme`.**

 ### To stop the container
 `docker compose down`